charon25/DofusDamageOptimizer/README.md

  - Spell buffs can increase damage field by field ('min', 'max', 'crit_min', 'crit_max') instead of one flat value
  - `i` command
  - Command to remove stats page from parameters
- - check if combination is possible with PO